rhdunn/maze-tileset/README.md

 	8 5
 	7 0

-that can then be rendered using the tiles referenced in `maze/tiles.lst`.
+that can then be rendered using the tiles referenced in `tiles.lst`.

 The tile values can be calculated by adding the values of adjacent wall tiles (value 1) according to the following values: